kraemer-lab/GRAPEVNE/docs/getting_started/python2module.md

 them with default values, while for others we may wish to make their specification compulsory.

-A well-establihed and straightforward mechanism to achieve parameterisation is by passing command-line arguments to the script.
+A well-established and straightforward mechanism to achieve parameterisation is by passing command-line arguments to the script.
 For example, instead of launching the script
 using:
 ```bash